AlexaCRM/integration-dynamics/readme.txt

 * New: Universal Twig engine that allows views, forms, fetchxml queries and more in one shortcode
 * Download log files in the About section

+= 1.1.32.8 =

+* Fixed: fatal errors when generation GUIDs in some situations

+= 1.1.32.7 =

+* Fixed: plugin could disconnect from CRM when initializing

 = 1.1.32.6 =

 * Fixed: issue when connecting to Dynamics 365 Online cannot be established from some geographical locations